microsoft/pbiworkshops/Data Factory in a Day/DataPipeline.md

     ![Output window file names](./Media/foreach-conditional-path-name.png)

 1. With the For each file activity still active, navigate to the **Settings** tab.
-Check the option for **Sequential** order and then select the Items text input box.
+Select the **Items** text input box.
 This will display the **Add dynamic content [Alt+Shift+D]** property.
 Select this text to open the pipeline expression builder.
 The sequential order ensures that the items are processed one after another, maintaining the order of execution.

     ![Output item name](./Media/foreach-settings.png)